 Densities Recommendations

-Medium to High (160- Residence has been highly altered but is
+Medium to High (160- 1930s developer's project.
+Development and

-300dph) new buildings opposite a church and is part of a historical
+300dph) new buildings higher densities can be accommodated

-suggested maximum scale cluster Recommended development can
+suggested maximum scale development but recommended documentation.

-is 6-8 and a minimum of 2 take place but documentation should be
+is 6-8 and a minimum of 2

-storeys done.
+storeys

 Transport Recommendations

-Site is not along main BRT Not Applicable.
+Site is not along main BRT Not applicable.

 route transit spine

 Social Cluster Recommendations

 Development Not applicable.

 No social cluster

 development is ear marked

 for this area

 Mixed Use Development Recommendations

 Site is not within a mixed use Not applicable.

 development zone